raykao/github-jenkins-packer-demo/README.md

 This project is designed to demonstrate a basic custom base image work flow for Azure VHD Images.

+It will automatically kick off a build script when the repo gets updated and checked into GitHub.

 Requirements:
 - GitHub Account